Esclaramunda of Foix

 Esclaramunda of Foix (1250–1315) was Queen consort of Majorca from 1276-1311.

 Life

-She was the daughter of Roger IV of Foix and Brunissenda of Cardona, daughter of Ramon VIII, Viscount of Cardona.
+She was the daughter of Roger IV of Foix and Brunisenda of Cardona, daughter of Ramon VIII, Viscount of Cardona.
 Named after her great-grandmother, Esclaramunda was twenty years old when she married James II of Majorca.
+As the royal palace or castle was under construction, the new couple moved to Montpellier, but in July 1276 embarked for Majorca.

 She was responsible for tutoring her grandson James III of Majorca.
 She was protector of the Order of Mercy.
 Her feast is on 22 October.

 Marriage and issue

 In 1275, Esclaramunda married James II of Majorca, with whom she had six children: